SolraBizna/ars-emu/FICTION.md

 At launch, the ARS came bundled with one of several games made in-house at Eiling Technologies.
 Unfortunately, most of ET's engineers were neither experienced nor particularly talented when it came to game design.
 While there were a few decent games, the majority of first party games were awful.

 After several months of lackluster sales, ET offered development tools and expertise to any developer who asked, even resorting to cold calling to recruit developers.
-The few third-party games that were eventually released came far too late a date to save the console or the company.
+The few third-party games that were eventually released came far too late to save the console or the company.